pastagang/pastagang/paper/readme.md

 <br>

-The thing that I've noticed happens a lot in the collaborative space vs the solo space, and it's sparks of unexpected inspiration.
+The thing that I've noticed happens a lot in the collaborative space vs. the solo space, and it's sparks of unexpected inspiration.
 You kind of know, more or less, what's coming when you're livecoding solo.
 But the moment you get a group dynamic you tend to react to the unexpected coming at you - it's generally a fairly slow burn because you get the new sound, it sparks the inspiration, the inspiration gets turned into code and then you add your piece (and usually tweak it)... then you try to enjoy it for a while.

-These sparks of inspiration can lead to learning how to use new functions, or old functions in new ways, or discover new samples, interesting patterns etc.
+These sparks of inspiration can lead to learning how to use new functions, or old functions in new ways, or discover new samples, interesting patterns, etc.

 When I'm among familiar players, I like providing that unexpected dynamic on occasion just to see what reactions/changes that causes, and where that can lead to.

 Sometimes, I run out of ideas/inspiration and don't know what to do with my code.
-My go to in this scenario is to remove my code altogether and make space (on the screen, and in the density of audio) for someone else to do something (which can reignite the spark in me again).
-When I'm solo I need to try and keep a constant stream of new ideas going which I often find difficult.
+My go-to in this scenario is to remove my code altogether and make space (on the screen, and in the density of audio) for someone else to do something (which can reignite the spark in me again).
+When I'm solo, I need to try and keep a constant stream of new ideas going which I often find difficult.

-With certain people I very much feel that sense of inspiration far more strongly, it reminds me of the concept of a [^muse] but it's usually a two-way muse relationship, ie inspiring for both players.
+With certain people I very much feel that sense of inspiration far more strongly, it reminds me of the concept of a [^muse], but it's usually a two-way muse relationship, ie inspiring for both players.

-I suspect this is all old news to most accomplished musicians, particularly jazz/improvisational based players - I wonder, does this serve to help validate livecoding as an instrument?
+I suspect this is all old news to most accomplished musicians, particularly jazz/ improvisational-based players — I wonder, does this serve to help validate livecoding as an instrument?
 Does it even need validation?

 ## Untitled ... rough account of experience compared to conventional jam sessions

 My perspective on jam-oriented programming is shaped by an acute sense of my own lack of formal background in music or programming.
 Partially because of this, I have mostly pursued these activities non-collaboratively.
 When I was younger, I did find myself attending conventional jam sessions on two occasions.
-Everyone brought their specialist instrument but I had never learned how to play one and felt completely blocked both times.
+Everyone brought their specialist instrument, but I had never learned how to play one and felt completely blocked both times.
 There was also a kind of secret jam language that was incomprehensible to me.
 The guitarist nodded at the drummer and the sound changed.
 A vocalist shouted "G", glanced, and said "just like last time...".